esiqveland/subsound-gtk/README.md

   - [ ] songlist: hover play icon is not tab-able for focus when row is selected, only when hover...
 - [X] Starred page
   - [X] remove the track number
-    - [ ] Attempt to add list item number as the first element in the prefix field
+    - [X] Add list item number as the first element in the prefix field
-  - [ ] goto artist when clicking artist name
   - [X] display artist
-  - [X] make album art only load while in view
+  - [X] make album art only load while in view (lazy list view)
   - [X] Fix play on row click + make focusable and double click to activate
   - [X] Fix keyboard navigation in the listview
+  - [X] Fix focus on propagating to child of the ListItem in the listview (ActionRow does not get `focused` state when row is selected / focused)
+  - [X] Make cover art be prettier in the ActionRow
+  - [X] Fix blinking when hover/unhover
   - [ ] add a reload button or keep starred list up-to-date in the app at least
-  - [X] Make cover art be prettier in the ActionRow
+  - [ ] goto artist when clicking artist name
+  - [ ] goto album when clicking on album artwork
-  - [ ] Fix blinking when hover/unhover
+    - [ ] add hover / glow / overlay icon when hovering over artwork?
-  - [ ] display whole albums / artist that have been starred?
+  - [ ] display whole albums / artist that have been starred in addition to individual songs?
 - [X] cache thumbnails on disk
   - [ ] use a paintable instead ? pixbuf is deprecated
   - [ ] switch load directly from cached file?